 Using the modified fingerprinting technique we have shown a refined proof of the upper bound for hidden subgroup problem [KH05], [Høy97], [ME99] for certain assumptions.
-We have presented a proof for Generalized Equality, based on the same technique.
 The circuit presentation of the results is significantly more illustrative, simplifying the presentation of proofs.
 Acknowledgements We thank Juhani Karhumaki for invitation to the University of Turku and a number of interesting discussions on the subject of the paper.